REFEDS/eduperson/eduperson-202001.md

 -   34\.
 In section 2.2.2 change EQUALITY caseIgnoreMatch to caseExactMatch, matching the eduPerson LDIF.

 -   35\.
-In sections 2.2.2 and 2.2.4 specify indexing as \"No
+In sections 2.2.2 and 2.2.4 specify indexing as "No
-    recommendation\".
+    recommendation".
 No indexing recommendation has ever been specified for these attributes, this language is just for clarification.

 The following list shows changes in version (200712) relative to version (200604).

 -   1\.
-In section 2.2.1, \"eduPersonAffiliation\" and section 2.2.6,
+In section 2.2.1, "eduPersonAffiliation" and section 2.2.6,
-    \"eduPersonPrimaryAffiliation,\" added \"library-walk-in\"
+    "eduPersonPrimaryAffiliation," added "library-walk-in"
     to *Permissible values*

 -   2\.
-In section 2.2.1, \"eduPersonAffiliation\" and section 2.2.6,
+In section 2.2.1, "eduPersonAffiliation" and section 2.2.6,
-    \"eduPersonPrimaryAffiliation,\" added the new paragraph explaining
+    "eduPersonPrimaryAffiliation," added the new paragraph explaining
-    \"library-walk-in.\"
+    "library-walk-in."

 The following list shows changes in version (200604) relative to version (200312).

 -   1\.
 Definition of eduPersonPrincipalName and eduPersonScopedAffiliation modified.
-A \"first match from the left\" rule is invoked such that the two components are the substrings found on either side of the first
+A "first match from the left" rule is invoked such that the two components are the substrings found on either side of the first "@" sign.
-    \"@\" sign.

 -   2\.
 Definition of eduPersonTargetedID revised to align with current recommended practice in Shibboleth applications.